 Revenue recognition strategies

 Revenue recognition strategies determine how you recognize revenue within the constraints of the ASC 606 guidelines.
-There are three different revenue recognition strategies that can be used in ChartMogul: spread evenly, recognize at the start of service period and recognize at the end of service period.
+There are five different revenue recognition strategies that can be used in ChartMogul.

 These can be found under Admin > Data settings.

-Spread evenly - The share of a billing period that falls into a given calendar month defines the share of the billing amount, that is recognized in this calendar month.
+Spread revenue evenly throughout service periods - The share of a billing period that falls into a given calendar month defines the share of the billing amount, that is recognized in this calendar month.
 The precision of this share is defined by the billing system.

-Recognize at the start of service period - Recognize full amount in the calendar month corresponding to the start of the service period.
+Recognize all revenues at the start of service periods - Recognize full amount in the calendar month corresponding to the start of the service period.

-Recognize at the end of service period - Recognize full amount in the calendar month that indicates the end of the period.
+Recognize all revenues at the end of service periods - Recognize full amount in the calendar month that indicates the end of the period.

 Understanding your data